 Computer Systems Analyst Certificate Programs

-Certificate programs typically contain courses that cover the basic principles and strategies used by systems analysts in the field.
+Typically, certificate programs contain courses that cover the basic principles and strategies used by systems analysts in the field.
+Certificate programs are often for manufacturer-specific computer systems and involve in-depth training in the layout, design, and configuration of said system.
 Some of these courses include:

-- Information systems development
+- Information systems design and development

 - Decision systems

-- Database management
+- Database management and analyzing information systems

 - Business software development